What Is Glaucoma?

 Read what our patients are saying!

-“I have gone to Dr. Stephano at least 15 years and feel he provides excellent care and is extremely knowledgeable.
+“I have gone to Shenandoah Lasik and Cataract Center at least 15 years and feel they provides excellent care and is extremely knowledgeable.
 A busy practice, you will wait…but well worth it.”

 "LOVE this Eye group & staff.
 Being a medical professional for many years, I have interacted with a higher than average number of groups from the West coast to here, & this one is professional, polite & kind.
 The doctors are the best of the best in Opthalmology.
 So very thankful I found them."